New Video Highlights the Delta Center’s Legacy of Collaboration and Equity

 Deborah Riddick, founder of Alternate Frame and Delta Center coach, speaks during a recent Delta Center convening.

 “We were more like neighbors that waved across the fence at each other, and now we’re really doing the work together.
 And that’s a result of the Delta Center,” says Lou Carmichael, CEO of Variety Care, in a new video about the impact of the Delta Center for a Thriving Safety Net.
-Representing the Oklahoma Behavioral Health Association at the initiative’s final meeting in March, she described how participating in the initiative strengthened its relationship with the Oklahoma Primary Care Association.
-Oklahoma is one of 19 states that participated in the seven-year initiative.

 The Delta Center began in 2018 with funding from the Robert Wood Johnson Foundation.
-It convened state primary care and behavioral health associations to advance policy and practice change.
-The ultimate goal of the Delta Center is to cultivate health policy and a care system that is more equitable and better meets the needs of individuals and families.
-Grantees used their Delta Center funding for an array of activities, including research, education, training, stakeholder engagement and convening, and building shared policy agendas.
-The second and final cohort of six grantee teams ended in July.
+JSI led a national team, including strategic partners from the National Council for Mental Wellbeing, the National Association of Community Health Centers, and the Center for Accelerating Care Transformation.
+The initiative convened state primary care and behavioral health associations to advance policy and practice change, with the ultimate goal of cultivating health policy and a care system that is more equitable and better meets the needs of individuals and families.

-Led by JSI, the Delta Center team also included partners from the National Center for Mental Wellbeing, the National Association of Community Health Centers, and the Center for Accelerating Care Transformation.
-In the video, Transforming Care through Collaboration: The Delta Center Story, grantees speak about their experiences and lessons learned.
+In the video Transforming Care through Collaboration: The Delta Center Story, grantees speak about their experiences and lessons learned.

 “That’s one of the most important things that we got from the Delta Center—the amount of training and technical assistance in the area of health equity,” says Jim Zibailo, director of Community Health Systems at the New Hampshire Primary Care Association.